Serving all people by providing personalized health and wellness through exemplary care, education and research.

 A cut or rash that swells, turns red, feels hot or painful, or begins to ooze

-Any other signs or symptoms indicated by your doctor
+Any other signs or symptoms indicated by your healthcare provider

-During the course of your treatment, you’ll have routine visits with your doctor.
+During the course of your treatment, you’ll have routine visits with your healthcare provider.
 You may also have tests.
-These allow your doctor to check your health and response to the treatment.
-After treatment ends, you and your doctor will discuss your treatment results.
+These allow your healthcare provider to check your health and response to the treatment.
+After treatment ends, you and your healthcare provider will discuss your treatment results.
 You’ll also discuss whether you need additional cancer treatments.

 Failure to slow growth of or kill cancer cells